Defend the Brooks Range Defend the Brooks Range

 Pollution-Spewing Trucks

-Pollution-spewing trucks hauling mining materials to and from the mining corridor would traverse the stretch hourly.
+Pollution-spewing trucks hauling mining materials to and from the mining corridor would traverse the stretch hourly, continuously, for over 30 years, with high risk of spills and certain impact to vegetation, wildlife, and soundscape of the region.

 Next